 a.
 Complete a minimum of three courses designated as honors courses in the department of his/her major.

 A student that has completed the lower level honors program will only have to designate one class in his/her major.

 b.
-Successfully complete both HNRS 3110 and HNRS 3120.
+Successfully complete HNRS 3110, 3120, 4010 and 4020.